Here are some NEET Exam tips & tricks that will help you to score more:-

 NEET is an offline objective test, conducted to judge your aptitude.
-It is a single level exam which includes 3 different subjects (Physics, Chemistry and Biology (Botany + Zoology)) for a total of 720 marks.
+It is a single level exam that includes 3 different subjects (Physics, Chemistry, and Biology (Botany + Zoology)) for a total of 720 marks.
 45 questions are asked from each section whereas from Biology 90 questions are asked to be answered within 3 hours.
-Now, let’s take a look at the strategy for NEET UG 2019 Exam.
+Now, let’s take a look at the strategy for NEET UG Exam.

 Practice Online Mock Tests

 Practicing more is the key.
 The best approach now would be to practice as much as you can.
-With Edumate Plus NEET mock test, you will be able to identify your weak areas.
-You can then focus on these weak areas and analyse how fast & accurately you can solve questions.
+With NEET Online Test, you will be able to identify your weak areas.
+You can then focus on these weak areas and analyze how fast & accurately you can solve questions.

 Here are some Subject-wise tips & tricks -